cheluvesha/Twitter-SentimentAnalysis/readme.md

 Spark-streaming-kafka-0-10 - 3.0.0 - Helps to integrate spark streaming with kafka,
 Spark-sql-kafka-0-10 - 3.0.0 - Source For Structured Streaming,
 spark-mllib - 3.0.0 -  Spark Machine learning library,
-kafka-clients - 2.4.1 - Kafka connector.
+hadoop-common - 3.2.1 - collection of common utilities and libraries that support other Hadoop modules hadoop-aws - 3.2.1 - Hadoop and AWS module provides support for AWS integration aws-s3-scala - 0.0.15 - Provides AWS SDK kafka-clients - 2.4.1 - Kafka connector.

 ## Plugins Used